TheBastLab/Ppr_evolution/Transposable elements.md

 ## Step6 Refinement with RM_Trips
 ###with R using R version 4.1.2
-###I just changed the inputs i,j,k,l it asks for, then it worked seamlessly, the real deal was to install the packages needed for the script, helps to install some dependencies seperately
+###just change the inputs i,j,k,l (it helps to install some dependencies seperately)
 ###here is the copied RM_Trips script, better get it from https://github.com/ellenbell/FasTE/blob/main/RM_TRIPS.R
-##if you want to copy it from here, then open it in edit first, because breaks are missing

 ### RM_TRIPS